-In the event of a full-time employee's death during his/her active employment with IECC, his/her children will be given a waiver of in-district tuition to be used during his/her college career up to age 24.
-A spouse of a deceased full-time employee must use their tuition waiver within 6 years of the date of the death of the full-time employee.
+In the event of a full-time employee's death during his/her active employment with IECC, his/her children will be eligible for a waiver up to age 24.
+A spouse of a deceased full-time employee is eligible for the tuition waiver within 6 years of the date of the death of the full-time employee.